giddygarcia/AB-Testing/README.md

-# 🅰️🅱️ A/B Testing - Cookie Cats Player Retention & Fast Food Campaign Sales
+# A/B Testing - Mobile Game Player Retention & Fast Food Campaign Sales

 This repository contains statistical testing centered on A/B / Multivariate test results, as well as analysis and visualizations on two datasets:
 1. Cookie Cats Mobile Game